en An official website of the U.S. Gov

 Review Policy: The IRS should conduct a comprehensive policy review to explore less disruptive alternatives for preventing fraud while safeguarding taxpayers’ right to the representation of their choice.
 This review should include input from key stakeholders, including representatives, practitioners, and taxpayer advocacy groups.

-No updates to report for the first quarter of FY 2026.
-Progress during this period was affected by the lapse in appropriations and operational impacts, including reduced staffing capacity, reassignment of work and priorities, and reevaluation of TAS’s approach to managing systemic advocacy objectives and associated initiatives.
-TAS is refining its plans, quarterly activities, and success measures and will resume providing updates in the second quarter, including reporting any outcomes achieved during the first quarter.
+TAS is reviewing how to incorporate this initiative into an existing or new Collaborative Team, a Systemic Advocacy Project, or a potential FY 2025 Annual Report to Congress Most Serious Problem.
+Progress during this period was affected by the lapse in appropriations and related operational impacts, including reduced staffing capacity, reassignment of work and priorities, and a reevaluation of TAS’s approach to managing systemic advocacy objectives and associated initiatives.